hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 // Every key has a single purpose: enum KeyUsage {
-  // UNKNOWN_KEY is an invalid value - Protobuf uses 0 if no value is provided, and we want the user to explicitly choose the usage.
+  // UNKNOWN_KEY is an invalid value - Protobuf uses 0 if no value is provided and we want the user to explicitly choose the usage.
   UNKNOWN_KEY = 0;
   MASTER_KEY = 1;
   ISSUING_KEY = 2;